 Access to DRPs and BSPs: CHESS gives investors the ability to elect or cancel dividend and dividend reinvestment plans (DRP) and bonus share plan (BSP) for their CHESS holdings.

 What are the main difference between the CHESS subregister and the custodian model?

 The main difference of the CHESS-sponsored system is security, giving you direct access to your shares.
-Other brokers may hold shares on their own balance sheet and only attribute rights to a position, rather than full ownership.
-This is known as a custodian model, where shares are held under one broker HIN and customers are assigned beneficial ownership of their shares.
+Other platforms may hold shares on their own balance sheet and only attribute rights to a position, rather than full ownership.
+This is known as a custodian model, where shares are held under one HIN and customers are assigned beneficial ownership of their shares.
 Customers can still buy, sell, transfer and withdraw just as easily, but they do not own the shares in their own name.

-For example, Halifax Investment Services was an Australian broker which operated using a custodian model with 12,000 customers and over $200m on its books.
+For example, Halifax Investment Services was an Australian platform which operated using a custodian model with 12,000 customers and over $200m on its books.
 Following its collapse and liquidation in 2018, customers were locked out of their investments and the funds only started being returned three years later, in 2021.